csswizardry/csswizardry.github.com/_posts/2014-07-07-a-new-focus-a-new-site.md

 commits](https://github.com/csswizardry/work) against that one, single-page website alone!

-A problem still exited, though: the majority of people hitting this site won’t land on the <i>work</i> micro-site at all, and the rest of CSS Wizardry was still just a blog.
+A problem still existed, though: the majority of people hitting this site won’t land on the <i>work</i> micro-site at all, and the rest of CSS Wizardry was still just a blog.
 It wasn’t really the site of someone who owns a business.